 Business Marketing Plan: Distribution, Pricing, and Promotion Strategies

-Business marketing distribution strategy
+Your distribution strategy

-When developing your business marketing plan, assess your company’s distribution capabilities.
+You’ll need to assess your company’s distribution capabilities.
 Include the results of your assessment in the company description portion of your business plan.
 In your marketing plan — and briefly in the marketing strategy section of your business plan — describe how distribution supports your marketing goals and objectives.

-Business marketing pricing strategy
+Your pricing strategy

 One of the decisions most crucial to business success involves pricing your products.
 You need to arrive at prices that cover all costs and deliver a reasonable profit margin, while also hitting the sweet spot of what customers are willing to pay for the value they believe they receive from the purchase.

-Business marketing promotion strategy
+Your promotion strategy

 In your marketing plan, provide a complete outline of your promotion strategy, including a detailed description of your target customer, your market area, your marketing message, the creative approach you’ll use to convey your message and advance your brand image, the media channels you’ll employ to reach prospective customers, and the budget you’ve allocated to get the job done.